fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 In this tutorial we will show you how you can start using to use the Javascript library for WASDI.
-In this tutorial we will create a web page that show data gathered through the library just by using one <script> tags.
+In this tutorial we will create a web page that show data gathered through the library just by using one **<script>** tag.

-This guide will not require to know any information about WASDI because a brief explanation of the core concepts involved will be reported at each step.

-To keep the requirements of this tutorial as small and easy as possible all examples will be using browser based DOM manipulation: no Javascript frameworks will be used and the produced code will (should) be compatible with any browser.
+To keep the requirements of this tutorial as small and easy as possible all examples will be using browser-based DOM manipulation: no Javascript frameworks will be used and the produced code will (should) be compatible with any browser.
 (If it's not it's indeed time for an update :-) )

-If you are an Angular developer, please refer to the Angular dedicated tutorial.
+If you are an Angular developer, please refer to the `Angular dedicated tutorial <https://wasdi.readthedocs.io/en/latest/JavascriptTutorial.html>`.

 Setup & tools
 ---------------------------